-WHAT TO EXPECT
+WHAT TO EXPECT WHILST YOU ARE IN HOSPITAL

-During your hospital stay you will likely require blood tests, x-rays and other scans depending on your surgeon's protocol.
-These will be arranged for you and your nurse will advise when they will be required.
+During your hospital stay you will likely require blood tests, x-rays and other scans.
+These will be arranged for you and your nurse will advise you when they will be required.